 Principal on the Offered Bonds is payable at maturity or prior redemption.
-Interest on the Offered Bonds commences to accrue on the date of delivery thereof and is payable semi-annually on each March 1 and September 1, commencing March 1, 2021.
+Interest on the Offered Bonds commences to accrue on the date of delivery thereof and is payable semi-annually on each November 1 and May 1, commencing November 1, 2021.
 The Offered Bonds are subject to redemption including, but not limited to, sinking fund payments, without premium, prior to maturity as described herein.
 The Offered Bonds are issued in \$5,000 denominations and in integral multiples thereof but see "Description of the Offered Bonds."
-The Offered Bonds will be initially issued and may be purchased only in book-entry form through the facilities of DTC.
+The Offered Bonds will be initially issued and may be purchased only in book-entry form through the facilities of the Depository Trust Company ("DTC").
 U.S. Bank National Association, Minneapolis, Minnesota, is the Trustee.